-- \checkmark children using frequent and accurate feedback from teachers, both oral and written, to improve their learning e.g. redrafting writing, one-to-one work with the teacher. - ✓ children who are motivated to learn through activities that build on their prior attainment and issue challenge that is pitched at a level that is achievable when they work hard and try their very best. - ✓ children with specific learning needs receiving support at the time and level it is required to optimise their learning. - ✓ pupils supporting one another where appropriate. - √ testing is used to measure progress and, through Question Level Analysis, spots strengths and weaknesses in a cohort or individuals. - √ pupils using success criteria and learning models to self and peer assess their work. - ✓ independent learning, where children are fully aware of what they need to do to improve. - ✓ mastery learning which focuses on problem solving, applications of principles, analytical skills, and creativity.
+- ✓ Children using frequent and accurate feedback from teachers, both oral and written, to improve their learning e.g. redrafting writing, one-to-one work with the teacher. - ✓ Children who are motivated to learn through activities that build on their prior attainment and issue challenge that is pitched at a level that is achievable when they work hard and try their very best. - \checkmark Children with specific learning needs receiving support at the time and level it is required to optimise their learning. - ✓ Children supporting one another where appropriate. - ✓ Testing is used to measure progress and, through Question Level Analysis, spots strengths and weaknesses in a cohort or individuals. - ✓ Children using success criteria and learning models to self and peer assess their work - \checkmark Independent learning, where children are fully aware of what they need to do to improve.